Rodemfr/meteovache_pi/README.md

 **v0.3**
 * Added a preference panel with the possibility to change display units
 * Fixed negative temperature bug
-* Plug-in now compiles standalone
+* Plug-in now compiles stand-alone
 * Windows installer is now generated
 * On server side : added Arpege model with world wide coverage